rrolf/rrolf.github.io/software.md

 backgroundcolor=site.data.colors.box
 %}

+{% include fullsizebox.html
+title="Frequently Asked Questions"
+description="Here are some frequently asked questions regarding Opencast.
+This will help you determine if it’s the right solution for your organization.
+[Read more...](/faq)" image="/assets/img/faq.png" linkurl="/software" align="left" backgroundcolor=site.data.colors.box
+%}

 # [Install Opencast](/install)
 Here you will find a test server, installation instructions and the general documenation for Opencast.
 [Read more...](/install)